wendy7756/Chinatravelguide/src/data/otherPages/terms-of-use.md

 ---
 title: Terms & Conditions
-description: Welcome to wanderworld!
+description: Welcome to wanderChina!
 Please read these Terms and Conditions carefully before using our services.
 ---

 _Last updated on June 8, 2025_